auroramod/docs/docs/languages.md

 <img align="right" src="/img/language-in-game-options.png" />

 2. Select your desired language and then restart your game.
-   - If your language button is missing or grayed out, then it isn't installed correctly.
+   - If your language button is missing or grayed out, then the language isn't installed correctly.